 Recognize your limitations: Like it or not, you’re one person and you can only take care of so much without burning out.
 This is entirely normal and not something you can berate yourself for.
 Set your own emotional limits and make sure to enforce them even during manic or depressive cycles.
 You need to remain sane and functional during this turbulent time.

-Take the wheel: Your loved one may not know what he or she needs to be successful – you may have to take the lead and steer his or her treatment into the appropriate setting.
+Take the wheel: Your loved one may not know what he or she needs to be successful – you may have to take the lead and steer his or her mental health treatment into the appropriate setting.
 Make appointments to talk to inpatient assessment staff and bring your loved one along so any questions and concerns can be alleviated.

 Why Seek Inpatient Treatment at Vantage Point